International Programmes 2025/2026

 Academic admission requirements

-Applicants must hold a university degree certificate (at least BSc or an equivalent degree) in forestry, or in a related field like agriculture, horticulture, land use, or regional planning, geography, water management/hydrology, biology, ecology, regional development, or governance of natural resources.
+Applicants must hold a university degree certificate (at least BSc or an equivalent degree) in forestry, or in a related field, and have at least two years of work experience.

 Please provide the following documents in addition to the application documents: